Installation guide

 • GeoIP v1: MaxMind killed those databases in 2018.
 Use GeoIP2.

 • PageSpeed: Google archived it in 2020.
-It's done.
+Let it go.